WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_8.md

 For the wound of the daughter of my people is my heart wounded; I mourn, and dismay has taken hold on me.

 ###### 22
 Is there no balm in Gilead?
 Is there no physician there?
-Why then has the health of the daughter of my people not been restored? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Why then has the health of the daughter of my people not been restored?

 ***